What is Contribution Margin?

 The contribution margin formula is written as follows:

 In accounting sales revenue refers to the monetary amount from the sale of goods and services in which the business normally trades and which were bought for the purpose of resale.
 Sales returns and allowances, and sales discounts are deducted to arrive at the sales revenue figure to use in the contribution margin formula calculation.

 Variable costs are those costs which vary in relation to the activities carried out by the business.
 One example of a variable cost is the cost of goods sold which is the costs associated with producing the goods which have been sold during an accounting period.

 Rearranging the Contribution Margin Formula

-The contribution margin formula can be rearranged in numerous ways to provide useful information depending on what information is already known.
+The contribution formula can be rearranged in numerous ways to provide useful information depending on what information is already known.